 Definition of Forward Contract

 A forward contract is a private agreement between the buyer and seller to exchange the underlying asset for cash at a particular date in the future and at a certain price.
 On the settlement date, the contract is settled by physical delivery of asset in consideration for cash.
 Settlement date, quality, quantity, rate and the asset are fixed in the forward contract.
-Such contracts are traded in a decentralised market, i.e. Over the counter (OTC) where the terms of the contract can be customised as per the needs of the parties concerned.
+Such contracts are traded in a decentralized market, i.e. Over the counter (OTC) where the terms of the contract can be customized as per the needs of the parties concerned.

 The buyer in a forward contract is considered as long, and his position is assumed as long position while the seller is called short, holds a short position.
 When the price of the underlying asset rises and is more than the agreed price, the buyer makes a profit.
 But if the prices fall, and is less than the contracted price the seller makes a profit.

 Definition of Futures Contract

 A binding contract which is executed at a later date is a future contract.
 It is an exchange-traded contract of the standardized nature where two parties, decides to exchange an asset, at an agreed price and future specified a date for delivery and payment.
 A future contract is a standardized in terms of the quantity, date, and delivery of the item.
 The buyer holds long position while the seller holds a short position in this contract.

 As the contracts are traded in the official exchange, which acts as both mediator and facilitator between the buyer and seller.
 The exchange has made it mandatory for both the parties to pay an upfront cost as a margin.